 Attackers can use SSRF to attack systems protected behind web application firewalls, firewalls, or network ACLs, using scenarios such as:

-Scenario #2: Sensitive data exposure – Attackers can access local files such as or internal services to gain sensitive information such as file:///etc/passwd and http://localhost:28017/.
+Attackers can access local files such as or internal services to gain sensitive information such as file:///etc/passwd and https://localhost:28017/.

-Scenario #3: Access metadata storage of cloud services – Most cloud providers have metadata storage such as http://169.254.169.254/.
+Most cloud providers have metadata storage such as https://169.254.169.254/.
 An attacker can read the metadata to gain sensitive information.

 Since 2001, OWASP has been compiling research from over 32,000 volunteers world-wide to educate you on the most dangerous risks facing your website.
 The change in order and the introduction on new categories has marked a change in the threatscape of the internet.
 These risks and the strategies provided to mitigate them will put your website security ahead of the curve and out of hackers’ reach.